Thomas-Spoelstra/symfony-dragon-api/README.md

 # symfony-dragon-api
-Learning to build an API from scratch with the Symfony framework
+Learning to build an API from scratch with the Symfony framework and api-platform.
+This makes the project OpenAPI and SwaggerUI compatible.